Top Wing

-Top Wing is a Canadian computer-animated television series created by Matthew Fernandes of Industrial Brothers.
+Top Wing is a Canadian animated television series created by Matthew Fernandes of Industrial Brothers.
 It was produced in-house by Industrial Brothers in connection with 9 Story Media Group.
 In Canada, the series debuted on Treehouse on January 6, 2018.
 Nickelodeon acquired the rights to the show outside of Canada, and it premiered on Nickelodeon in the United States on November 6, 2017.
 In the UK, the main cast's voices are dubbed with British voice actors, replacing their original Canadian voices.

 On May 22, 2018, it was announced that the series had been renewed for a second season, which premiered on March 1, 2019.
-Since May 31, 2019, new episodes moved to the Nick Jr. channel in the United States.
+Since May 31, 2019, new episodes moved to the Nick Jr. Channel in the United States.